nithinsai-dev/smartpredictor-app/README.md

-# Seed & Disease Predictor
+# Seed & Crop Predictor
-A web app that predicts wheat seed variety and seed quality using Machine Learning.
+A web app that predicts wheat seed variety and which seeds tp plant according to the soil.

 ## Models Used
 - Random Forest (Seeds Dataset)